pactus-project/docs/content/tutorials/pactus-testnet.md

 ./pactus-daemon init --working-dir=~/pactus/testnet --testnet
 ```

-This command creates your wallet and setup the working directory at `~/pactus/testnet`.
+This command creates your wallet and sets up the working directory at `~/pactus/testnet`.
   {{< /os_tab >}}
   {{< os_tab >}}